 Java Virtual Machine

-It's called a virtual machine because it provides a layer of abstraction between Java application and the underlying physical machine and additionally has it's own instruction set.
+It's called a virtual machine for two reasons.
+It adds a layer between the Java app and the physical machine.
+And it has its own instruction set.

 Instruction Set

-When Java class is compiled, the .class file generated will have a certain format which only the JVM can parse and understand.
+When a Java class is compiled, you get a .class file.
+It has a set format that only the JVM can read.

 Stack Based Virtual Machine

-It's called a stack based virtual machine since it uses a stack to manage the code execution.
-Stack frame is used to store state, local variables and also to control the execution flow.
-Read code execution for more details on how the stack is used for code execution.
+It's a stack based virtual machine.
+It uses a stack to manage code execution.
+A stack frame stores state and local variables.
+It also controls the flow.
+Read code execution for more on how the stack is used.

 Byte Code

-It's called byte code because the Java code is converted into instructions which are length of a byte or more.
+It's called byte code because the Java code becomes instructions.
+Each one is a byte or more long.

 Size of Byte Code

-JVM itself is a native compiled code.
-This native code then translates Java's byte code to native code and schedules execution of that code.
+The JVM itself is native compiled code.
+This native code turns Java's byte code into native code.
+Then it schedules that code to run.

 Program Counter

-Similar to instruction pointers in CPU, JVM also has a program counter which points to the byte code address from where the interpretation must start.
-This information is part of the stack frame used by interpreters to manage the execution flow.
-Whenever a method returns, the previous stack frame knows from where to continue using this.
+A CPU has instruction pointers.
+The JVM has a program counter too.
+It points to the byte code address where interpretation must start.
+This value lives in the stack frame the interpreter uses to manage the flow.
+When a method returns, the previous stack frame knows where to continue from this.

-Must read what's the byte code array in java here to understand how the program counter works.
+Read about the byte code array in the class loading page to see how the program counter works.